-Unfortunately, it often seems to be the rule - rather than the exception - that landlords and tenants be at odds.
-The landlord-tenant paradigm is such that both need one another and should, at least in theory, be motivated to work together towards a mutually beneficial relationship.
-Yet this is not the case, as many Landlord-Tenant Relationships are often adversarial and the parties end up finding themselves in court.
-Sometimes tenants are just miserable occupants.
-They make late rent payments, prove bothersome to neighbors, damage the property, etc. But oftentimes the fault lays with the landlord.
+Unfortunately, it often seems to be the rule – instead of the exception – that Landlords and Tenants are at odds.
+The landlord-tenant paradigm is such that both need one another, and should, at least theoretically, be motivated to work together towards a mutually beneficial relationship.
+Yet, this is not always the case, as many Landlord-Tenant Relationships are often adversarial, and the parties end up finding themselves in court.
+Sometimes tenants are simply miserable occupants.
+They make late rent payments, prove bothersome to neighbors, damage the property, etc. But other times, the fault lays with the landlord.
 Many feel that they can operate their property however they chose, irrespective of law or contract.
-They feel empowered as the owner of the property and that tenants must be subservient, ignoring their rights.
-But their feelings are errant.
-Tenants have rights under the law as to the Landlord-Tenant relationship.
-One of the many is the right to the return of their security deposit.
-Too often landlords try to avoid returning the security deposit, coming up with every conceivable reason to hold onto the tenant's money and increase their revenue.
-Don't just sit back and let your former landlord keep your money.
-Call the Law Offices of Greg Prosmushkin, P.C. today to speak with one of our attorneys about getting your money back!
+They feel empowered as the owner of the property, and, ignoring the rights of their tenants, hold that they must be subservient.
+But their feelings are in error.
+Tenants have rights under the law concerning the Landlord-Tenant relationship.
+One of the many rights they posses is the right to the return of their security deposit.
+Too often, landlords try to avoid returning the security deposit, coming up with every conceivable reason to hold onto the tenant’s money and increase their revenue.
+Do not just sit back and let your former landlord keep your money.
+Call The Law Offices of Greg Prosmushkin, P.C. today to speak with one of our attorneys about getting your money back!

 The Law in Pennsylvania